 Why Vary HTTP Header

-If you read the Google guide to developing smartphone optimized websites, you will note it helps Googlebot discover your mobile-optimized content faster!
+If you read the Google guide to developing smartphone-optimized websites, you will note it helps Googlebot discover your mobile-optimized content faster!
 The Vary header can also be used to easily guide caching servers if they should serve the page from cache or not by varying the user agent.

 Using Gzip?
-Accept Encoding value can help if you use the gzip compression of web resources to increase site speed.
-Now most websites use gzip compression as it allows faster loading of web pages (most WordPress caching plugins do gzip compression automatically).
+Accept-Encoding value can help if you use the gzip compression of web resources to increase site speed.
+Now, most websites use gzip compression as it allows faster loading of web pages (most WordPress caching plugins do gzip compression automatically).
 But this Vary Accept-Encoding header can help browser caching services understand if it needs to load the gzip version or not.

 The first time I read about the vary header was when trying to implement Pagespeed on our server.
-I learnt that PageSpeed will always respect Vary: Accept-Encoding and Vary headers on HTML files, and it is a great way to speed up your website by defining the variable.
+I learned that PageSpeed will always respect Vary: Accept-Encoding and Vary headers on HTML files, and it is a great way to speed up your website by defining the variable.